SiciliaLeco/SiciliaLeco/README.md

 - 🔭 I’m learning *Ploygon Mesh Processing & Multiple View Geometry in Computer Vision*.
 - 🌱 I’m currently applying for a graduate program...suggestions are welcomed!
-- 🤔 My current project is estimatin 6D poses of objects in reality.
+- 🤔 My current project is to estimate 6D poses of objects in reality.
 Hopefully it could be applied to some AR products!
 - 📫 How to reach me: xslialee070@outlook.com, wechat: PabloHoneyOK
 - ⚡ Fun fact: I am a big fan of Nintendo and my favorite is ZELDA BoW.
 Maybe we can have a good time tgt!
 <table>